carlek/gardenville/README.md

 ### From Soil to Screen: Your Gardening Oasis Goes Decentralized!

 With GardenVille, your gardening journey transcends physical boundaries.
 Join a thriving community of fellow horticulturalists on the Internet Computer, where you'll plan, nurture, and flaunt your botanical marvels.
-Showcase your prize-winning produce and revel in the verdant triumphs of others, all within this flourishing digital ecosystem.
+Showcase your prize-winning produce and revel in the green-thumb triumphs of others, all within this flourishing digital ecosystem.

 ### Marketplace of Green Innovation: Where Ideas Bloom into Reality!